We learn lessons in interesting places, but I never suspected a blog would be one of them.

 Do What You Can Until You Can’t

-Two months ago a ‘subscription attack’ occurred here (there’s more on that in this post).
+Two months ago a mini hack occurred here (there’s more on that in this post).
 In short, it resulted from an unchecked box I missed during a design change, and it was a time-consuming problem, but it was fixable, and I learned a valuable lesson from it.

 I don’t like dealing with technical issues, so after it all got straightened out, I felt relieved and ready to move on, finally.

-But the next time I sat down to write, the blog was gone.
+But the next time I sat down to write this blog you are reading right now, it was gone.

 I no longer knew what to do.
 This wasn’t an easy fix.
 The site was kind of gone.

 And the advice for how to fix it was way beyond my skill level.
-Maybe my husband’s too.
 It looked daunting, confusing.
 I learned that the malicious coded infiltrating my site was there to “disable or compromise” it.
 What a disquieting feeling.